SWPEBot/Gitbook/README.md

-# Chromium OS Study Notes
+# Chromium/Aluminium OS Study Notes

-_Version: v2025._
+_Version: v2026._

 ## Introduction

-The document currently only contains Chromium developer study notes 📚 For internal use only
+The document currently only contains developer study notes 📚 For internal use only